Activities and Events

 JAPAN STUDY TOUR – Shizuoka City and Tokyo: Urban Design and Policies for Healthy Cities, 8–14 January 2018

-UPDATE 21 August 2017 - The current schedule is tentative and will be confirmed after participants are chosen.
+The current schedule is tentative and further details are confirmed after participants are chosen.

 Date Daily Schedule